lagopus/virtq-pmd-dpdk-1.6/README.md

  - DPDK

-          $ cd virtq-pmd-dpdk
+          $ cd virtq-pmd-dpdk-1.6
           $ make install T=x86_64-default-linuxapp-gcc

 - Start QEMU

  Before starting, users needs to mount hugetlbfs.
-For example, to reserve 4G of hugepage memory in the form of four 1G pages, the following options should be passed to the kernel:
+For example, to reserve 10G of hugepage memory in the form of four 1G pages, the following options should be passed to the kernel:

-      default_hugepagesz=1G hugepagesz=1G hugepages=4
+      default_hugepagesz=1G hugepagesz=1G hugepages=10

  Once the hugepage memory is reserved, to make the memory available for Intel DPDK use, perform the following steps: